 Yep, sometimes that’s even more difficult than to find a soul mate...

-But we’ll now share with you 5 simple, but not obvious tips on how to choose a perfect ecommerce development partner.
+But we’ll now share with you 5 simple, but not obvious tips on how to hire a perfect ecommerce developer or agency.

 Some people rely more on ratings and references from previous clients, and these are also important things.
 But what can get you a real picture of any digital agency is their portfolio of projects and case studies.

 ⚠️ Sometimes not all projects are listed on the website because of the confidentiality agreement (aka NDA), but you can send a request via email and get a more detailed presentation.

-Try to find a partner who already has relevant experience developing ecommerce solutions for your industry or worked with companies of your size and business model.
+Try to find the ecommerce developer who already has relevant experience in your industry or worked with companies of your size and business model.
 In this case, the setup process should go smoother.

 That’s a really crucial point even if your tech partner delivers services remotely.
 You must be confident that they will build a good relationship with your internal team.

 Jump on a few entry calls, ask more questions about their internal culture and operations.
 Look into their work ethic and define if they’re a good fit for you.

 To build a good online store, clearly describe what you expect from your potential ecommerce development partner.
 Sign the non-disclosure agreement (NDA) and feel free to discuss any sensitive information with no fear.

 The better you describe the project plan, desired results, and budgets, the better your future vendor could understand the scope of work and what resources they should commit to maximize the return on your investment and deliver quality work.

-Usually, there are 2 types of agencies: those who specialize in one or a couple of directions, like design, development, or testing, and those who provide full-scale services from business analysis and consultancy to post-project maintenance and support.
+Usually, there are 2 types of ecommerce development agencies: those who specialize in one or a couple of directions, like design, development, or testing, and those who provide full-scale services from business analysis and consultancy to post-project maintenance and support.